mavlink/qgroundcontrol/README.md

 ### Speech syntehsis
 QGroundcontrol can notify the controller of information via speech synthesis.
 This requires the `espeak` library on Linux.
 On Mac and Windows support is built in to the OS as of OS X 10.6 (Snow Leopard) and Windows Vista.
 This support is enabled by default on all platforms if the dependencies are met.
 Disabling this functionality can be done by adding `DISABLE_SPEECH` to the `DEFINES` variable.

-### 3D view
-The OpenSceneGraph libraries provide 3D rendering to the map overlays that QGC can provide.

-OpenSceneGraph support is built-in to Mac OS X. On Linux it is commonly available through the libopenscenegraph and libopenscenegraph-qt developer packages.
-Windows support does not currently exist.
-This functionality with be automatically built if the proper libraries are installed.
-Disabling this feature can be done by adding `DISABLE_OPEN_SCENE_GRAPH` to the `DEFINES` variable.

 ### 3D mouse support
 Connexion's 3D mice are supported through the 3DxWARE driver available on Linux and Windows.
 Download and install the driver from 3DConnexion to enable support.
 This support is enabled by default with driver installation.
 To disable add `DISABLE_3DMOUSE` to the `DEFINES` variable.